Nick Berry

+Early life

+Berry started acting at the age of eight, and attended the Sylvia Young Theatre School in London.

 Career

-Berry started acting at the age of eight.
-After attending the Sylvia Young Theatre School in London he played minor parts on television, film, and stage until his big break playing Simon 'Wicksy' Wicks in the popular BBC soap opera EastEnders, joining the series shortly after its inception in 1985 and staying until the end of 1990.
+Berry played minor parts on television, film and stage, until his big break playing Simon 'Wicksy' Wicks in the BBC soap opera EastEnders, joining the series shortly after its inception in 1985 and staying until the end of 1990.
 Berry's character was thought up overnight and had been scheduled to appear later.
 However, he was introduced to restore the cast balance distorted by the unexpected departure of actor David Scarboro who played the original Mark Fowler.
 Scarboro's departure meant many of his functions as one of the senior of the young characters would need to be taken over by another character and thus Wicksy was introduced rather sooner than originally planned and Berry was cast with minimal delay.
 He was quickly hailed as EastEnders top pin-up and during this time was besieged by fan mail from female admirers.

 Berry soon took a break from EastEnders to tour and make an album from which the number-one single "Every Loser Wins" came in 1986.
 The song was heavily featured within EastEnders in a plotline referred to as The Banned in which the youths of Albert Square formed a pop group and performed the songs on screen.
 It was the second-biggest-selling single in the UK that year, remaining at number one for three weeks.
-Its composers Simon May, Stewart James and Bradley James each received an Ivor Novello Award.
-The self-titled album, from which "Every Loser Wins" hails, has never been released in CD format.
+Its composers, Simon May, Stewart James and Bradley James, received an Ivor Novello Award.

 Berry returned to EastEnders after his musical career stalled but left again in an 'open to return' storyline which was aired in December 1990.
 His character has only made one brief re-appearance since in an episode dated 13 January 2012, marking the funeral of his on-screen mother, played by Pam St Clement.

 In 1992, Berry was cast in the role of policeman PC (later Sgt) Nick Rowan in ITV's drama series Heartbeat (1992–98).
-Berry recorded the title song "Heartbeat" in 1992, a cover of the 1959 Buddy Holly hit, which reached number two in the UK singles chart and spawned a second album.
+Berry recorded the title song "Heartbeat" in 1992, a cover of the 1958 Buddy Holly hit, which reached number two in the UK singles chart and spawned a second album.
 His wife Rachel Robertson also appeared in the series in small one-off roles.

-Berry’s stint ended with a one-off twin episode special showing his character's new career as a Royal Canadian Mounted Police Officer.
+Berry's era ended with a one-off twin episode special showing his character's new career as a Royal Canadian Mounted Police Officer.

 In 1998, Berry left Heartbeat for the BBC One series Harbour Lights.
-Shot around the area of Bridport he played a harbourmaster.
-Less successful than his two previous character-based programmes, it ran for two series.
+Filmed around the area of Bridport he played harbourmaster Mike Nicholls, which ran for two series.

-Berry's other credits include The Mystery of Men with Neil Pearson and Warren Clarke, Paparazzo, "Duck Patrol", The Black Velvet Band with Todd Carty, and playing the maverick cop Liam Ketman alongside Stephen Tompkinson in the BBC crime drama In Deep.
+Berry's other credits include The Mystery of Men with Neil Pearson and Warren Clarke, Respect, Paparazzo, "Duck Patrol", The Black Velvet Band with Todd Carty, and playing the police officer Liam Ketman alongside Stephen Tompkinson in the BBC crime drama In Deep.